gdejohn/procrastination/README.md

 Sequences are *lazily evaluated*.
 They procrastinate, putting off work for as long as possible, only computing each element on demand.
 They can also be *memoized* such that each element is computed at most once, the first time it is asked for, and then cached.
 Because sequences are lazy, it is perfectly natural to work with infinite sequences.
+(Just be careful not to fully evaluate them!)

 Sequences are *fully persistent*.
 Instead of mutators, methods are provided that return a new version of a sequence reflecting the desired changes, leaving the previous version intact.
 Every version of a sequence remains accessible.